dchung13/David-Chung-Portfolio/README.md

 ## Learning Points

-This is a good place to Explain what you Learned by creating this application.
-This is a great way to remind about all of the Complex Skills you now have.
-If the user is less experienced than you:
-They will be impressed by what you can do!

-If the user is more experienced than you:
-They will be impressed by what you can do!

-Remember, it is easy to forget exactly how Valuable and Impressive your skills are, as well as How Much You’ve Learned!
-So quantify that here!

 Working on this project taught me more about working with different properties in CSS such as using display:flex; to define a flexbox and its associated properties.

 Additionally, I learned how to create links that would hide and show their contents when they are clicked.

 I have also learned how to apply different properties, such as a shadow or transform, when certain states have been achieved by different elements in the html.

 ## Author Info